-Cost of services for the quarter decreased 4%, or \$0.5 billion, to \$12.7 billion due to lower programming and production costs and, to a lesser extent, lower distribution costs at Entertainment, partially offset by the impact of inflation and increased volumes at our theme parks and resorts.
+Cost of services for the quarter decreased 4% increased 2%, or \$0.5 billion \$0.3 billion, to \$12.7 billion \$13.2 billion due to lower higher sports programming and production costs as well as increased volumes and to a lesser extent, lower distribution costs at Entertainment, partially offset by the impact of inflation and increased volumes at our theme parks and resorts.

-Cost of products for the quarter increased 4%, or \$0.1 billion, to \$1.5 billion due to inflation and higher sales volumes of merchandise, food and beverage at our theme parks and resorts.
+Cost of products for the quarter increased 4%, or \$0.1 billion, to \$1.5 billion due to inflation experiences businesses, partially offset by lower non-sports programming and higher sales volumes of merchandise, food and beverage at our theme parks and resorts.

-Selling, general, administrative and other costs increased 5%, or \$0.2 billion, to \$3.8 billion, primarily due to higher marketing costs.
+Selling, general, administrative and other costs increased 5%, or \$0.2 billion, to \$3.8 billion, primarily due to higher marketing production costs.

-Depreciation and amortization decreased 5%, or \$0.1 billion, to \$1.2 billion driven by lower TFCF and Hulu acquisition amortization.
+Depreciation and amortization decreased 5% 9%, or \$0.1 billion, to \$1.2 billion driven by due to lower depreciation at our domestic theme parks and resorts and lower TFCF and Hulu acquisition amortization.
+Acquisition Amortization.